novasamatech/parity-signer/docs/src/development/UOS.md

 Same blob is used to generate the signature.

+Network metadata is stored in dedicated `METATREE` tree of the Signer database.
-Network metadata identifier in the Signer database is `MetaKey`, a key built from the network name and network metadata version.
+Network metadata identifier in is `MetaKey`, a key built from the network name and network metadata version.

 Network metadata that can get into Signer and can be used by Signer only if it complies with following requirements: